insert alt tag

 In fact, DJI Terra and Terrasolid can be used in conjunction: Terra being the first stage, with Terrasolid being used for deeper and more in-depth cleaning and classification

-heliguy™ sells both software platforms, and the L1 sensor, and the offers dedicated workflow support on all of these solutions.
-The team has received in-depth training at the Terrasolid International Training Event, and created a free end-to-end workflow training course for the L1, DJI Terra, and Terrasolid - accessed - which proved so popular, it was subsequently purchased by DJI for roll-out to its global surveying community.
+heliguy™ sells both software platforms, and the L1 sensor, and the in-house surveying department offers dedicated workflow support on all of these solutions.
+The team has received in-depth training at the Terrasolid International Training Event, and created a free end-to-end workflow training course for the L1, DJI Terra, and Terrasolid - accessed here - which proved so popular, it was subsequently purchased by DJI for roll-out to its global surveying community.